RetroReversing/retroReversing/pages/ps2/irxFiles.md

 ---

 IOP Relocatable eXecutable (IRX) are the library files that you can dynamically link your application code to and will run on the I/O Processor (IOP) in the PS2.

+You can load an IOP Module from Emotion Engine code using one of the following API commands:
+ - sceSifLoadModule()
+ - sceSifLoadModule()
+ - sceSifLoadStartModule()
+ - sceSifLoadStartModule()
+ - sceSifLoadModuleBuffer()
+ - sceSifLoadModuleBuffer()
+ - sceSifLoadStartModuleBuffer()
+ - sceSifLoadStartModuleBuffer

 You should be able to find some of these in the MODULES folder of a PS2 disk (but the folder depends on the disc).

 IRX | Usage | Description